Robustness and Efficiency of Rosenbaum's Rank-based Estimator in Randomized Trials: A Design-based Perspective: Inference with regression adjustment

 \section{Inference with regression adjustment}

 We now study a method advocated by \citet{Rosenbaum02} for drawing randomization inference on the treatment effect with regression adjustment for pre-treatment covariates, in the setup of completely randomized experiments as in~\cref{sec:w/oAdj}.
-Assume that along with the responses $\{Y_i\}_{1\le i\le N}$ (as in \eqref{Y_i}) we also collect data on $p$ covariates, denoted by $\vec{x}_i$ for the $i$-th subject.
-Also denote by $\vec{X}$ the $N\times p$ matrix of covariates. {To avoid notational clutter, we suppress the use of the index $N$ in the notation until~\cref{sec:3.1}.}
+Assume that along with the responses $\{Y_i\}_{1\le i\le N}$ we also collect data on $p$ covariates, denoted by $\vec{x}_i$ for the $i$-th subject.
+Also denote by $\vec{X}$ the $N\times p$ matrix of covariates. \ag{We assume throughout that $\vec{X}$ is fixed and contains the vector of ones.}

 To motivate our estimation strategy, consider again the testing problem \eqref{eq:Hyp-Test}.
 The method suggested by Rosenbaum is to apply a randomization test on the residuals, as follows.
 First we calculate the adjusted responses $\vec{Y} - \tau_0 \vec{Z}$ and regress it on the covariates $\vec{X}$ using the least squares criterion.
 Define the residuals obtained from this fit as: